Geodan/i3dm.export/README.md

 Note:

 . all instance records should have the same properties (in the above case 'customer' and 'id').
-The list properties is determined from the first instance record;
+The list of properties is determined from the first instance record;

 . only key - value is supported, not more complex structures.